Employment and Skills

 How does it work?

-- Businesses join the programme by offering their employees a volunteering opportunity to become coaches.
+- Businesses join the programme by offering their employees the opportunity to become volunteer coaches.

-- We fully train your employee volunteers as coaches, providing them with all the necessary tools and resources.
+- Employee volunteers are trained as coaches, providing them with all the necessary tools and resources they need to support individuals in their search for employment.

-- Coaches are then matched with jobseekers to provide one-to-one support.
+- Coaches are then matched with jobseekers to provide virtual, one-to-one support across six, 60 to 90-minute sessions.